brahada/plaid-example/plaid-django-celery/README.md

     export PLAID_SECRET='your_secret_key'
     export PLAID_PUBLIC_KEY='your_public_key'

-p.s: In current version public key doesnt exist.
+## p.s: This process is for the previous version of plaid.
+In the current version public key doesnt exist.
 We have link tokens instead.
+So I am currently in the process of making changes.

 After adding all the values just activate the environment: